PatrickCoakley23/Angels_Breath/README.md

 </details>

 #### Choose Your Poison and Choose Your Hit
-The Choose your poison and choose your hit pages have the same card deck layout. during development i had a bug issue where the items were't aligning in the card deck.
+The Choose Your Poison and Choose Your Hit pages have the same card deck layout. during development I had a bug issue where the items were't aligning in the card deck.
 This is the sort of debugging that was carried out on an ad hoc basis.
 I would run the project, see it in the browser and make the necessary changes.
-Here i had to add display flex and other changes to the card body.
+Here I had to add display flex and other changes to the card body.

 <details>
 <summary>Debug<strong>(Click dropdown for images)</strong></summary>